 Fly-fishing for the Glory

 It’s the story behind every fish that we are interested in; the big ones, the small ones, the ugly ones.
-The stories of the people who share the passion for catching fish on the fly.
+The stories of the people who share our passion for catching fish on the fly.
 Why it matters that we earn our fish, and respect our waters.
 And the simple truth of this sport is that sometimes you don’t catch anything at all.
-These are the days where when this sport can truly teach us a thing or two, if we are willing to learn.
+These are the days when this sport can truly teach us a thing or two, if we are willing to learn.

 We believe fly-fishing is not about personal glory; its about the glory of the world around us.
 And that is what we live by at Bushwhackers.